-Six Million Children In SE Asia Affected By Yagi Disaster: UNICEF
+Six Million Children In SE Asia Affected By Yagi Disaster: Unicef

 Yagi worsened an "already dire humanitarian situation" in Myanmar, said UNICEF, and "pushed... already marginalised communities into deeper crisis".

+More than 100 flood victims near the capital Naypyidaw needed hospital treatment for food poisoning after eating donated meals on Tuesday, the junta said.

-The World Food Programme said Wednesday it would launch an emergency response in Myanmar this week, distributing a one-month ration of emergency food to up to half a million people.
+The UN's World Food Programme said on Wednesday it would launch an emergency response in Myanmar this week, distributing a one-month ration of emergency food to up to half a million people.

 Climate change and warming oceans, driven by human activities, are making extreme weather events like Typhoon Yagi more frequent and severe.